 Five years later, the Ducks hosted the Los Angeles Kings in Game 1 on their second-round playoff series.
 This was the first time these two intra-state rivals met in the postseason.
 Kings’ forward Marion Gaborik scored with just seven seconds remaining in regulation before winning the game in overtime with his second goal of the night.

-Two years later, Patrick Roy recorded his second career playoff shutout as the Canadiens won 3-0 over the Flyers, in Game 2 of the Wales Conference Finals.
-He would earn 21 more playoff shutouts before ending his Hall of Fame career in 2002.
+Two years later, Patrick Roy recorded his second career playoff shutout as the Canadiens won 3-0 over the Flyers in Game 2 of the Wales Conference Finals.
+He earned 21 more playoff shutouts before ending his Hall of Fame career in 2002.

 Odds & Ends